 There are a number of different options for you when it comes to accommodation.
 Check out this great summary on all the student accommodation options by the Good Universities Guide to get you started, and of course, we have a stack of information below that we have collected for you too!

 STAYING AT HOME (OR WITH FAMILY OR FRIENDS)

-If you are studying locally, and Mum and Dad are happy to have you around for a little longer this is a great option, and something that many of your city counterparts do on a VERY regular basis.
+If you are studying locally, and your parents are happy to have you this is a great option, and something that many of your city counterparts do on a VERY regular basis.

 If you have to do block study or placement in another town or city, chat to family and friends and see if there is anyone that might be happy to open their home to you.
 Most people ‘know someone who knows someone’, we are country people after all, so use that to your advantage!

-Many Australian universities have colleges they work with that are either on campus, or close to.
+Many Australian universities have colleges they work with that are either on campus, or close to campus.
 College accommodation can be a great way to get to know people, and be part of a new community quickly when you have to move away from home.

 They can be expensive, but the great news is that many have scholarships and bursaries available to reduce the costs, and often specifically for students from regional areas.
-Contact the university or institution you plan to attend for more information, and also search our CEF Scholarships Guide for available assistance.
+Contact the university or institution you plan to attend for more information, and also search our CEF Scholarships Guide, and CEF Extra page for available assistance.